HoboChen/hoboreadpapers/distributed-system/04-Coordination/00-zookeeper.md

 ## ZooKeeper Implementation

+### Request Processor

+When the leader receives a write request, it calculates what the state of the system will be when the write is applied and transforms it into a transaction that captures this new state.

+The future state must be calculated because there may be outstanding transactions that have not yet been applied to the database.

 ### Atomic Broadcast

 But since Zab does not persistently record the id of every message delivered, Zab may redeliver a message during recovery; but it is harmless as all the operations are idempotent.